martinberlin/udpx/README.md

 **Note:** Using a RGB / RGBW enforces you to update that line but also the [Neopixel class features](https://github.com/Makuna/NeoPixelBus/wiki/NeoPixelBus-object#neo-features) depending on the addressable leds you use (/lib/src/pixels/src/pixels.cpp)

 ### History

+**2019-12** Martin converted his Chrome App example into a Android cordova hibryd app that is running only on Android platform for now.

 **2019-11** Martin worked out first a very raw Chrome App to send udp directly without middleware.
 This experiment lead to make a full pfledged [Android Application](http://udpx.fasani.de)